kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 I concede that we may need more than an error code in the future.
 But until then this is super cute and simplifies the implementation.

-### Expiration
-Media can get quite large so it's unreasonable to expect it should be cached forever.

-Both the MoqTransfork publisher and subscriber can indicate a desired expiration duration.
-When a group expires, any cached or ongoing GROUP stream is dropped.
-Subsequent requests via FETCH or SUBSCRIBE could refresh the expiration or fail with an "expired" error code.

-The publisher indicates an optional expiration for each GROUP.
-This is useful for ephemeral media, or broadcasts not intended to be available as a VOD.

-The subscriber indicates the expiration for each group in SUBSCRIBE or FETCH.
-This is useful for signalling the maximum size of the jitter buffer, after which old content should just be dropped.

-The expiration is based on receive time so it can be racey.
-A future version of this draft may make it based on a presentation timestamp instead.

 ### No Datagrams
 MoqTransport allows small objects to be sent as QUIC datagrams.
 This is often useful when the desired latency is below the RTT as it avoids some overhead.